 When we hear anything related to folate or folic acid, many of us automatically think about pregnancy or pregnant women and with good reason.
 Folic acid is very important before and during pregnancy (especially during early pregnancy as it helps with the formation of the neural tube – the developing brain and spine.
-Without enough folic acid in the diet, pregnant women are more likely to give birth to babies with major defects to their brains or spines.
+Without enough folate in the diet or a folic acid supplement, pregnant women are more likely to give birth to babies with major defects to their brains or spines.
 However, have you ever wondered about the health benefits of folic acid for men?
 Is folic acid good for men’s health?
 Do they even need it or is it something exclusively needed by women?
-In this article, we shall discuss folic acid benefits for men, how much of this nutrient an adult man should consume in his diet, natural food sources of folic acid, folate side effects for men – if any – and much more.
+In this article, we shall discuss folic acid benefits for men, how much of this nutrient an adult man should consume in his diet, natural food sources of folate, supplemental folic acid side effects for men – if any – and much more.

 What Is Folic Acid?